mcbeet/beet/README.md

 The community is tackling the problem by building independent tooling left and right, from command pre-processors to frameworks of all kinds and full-blown programming languages.
 However, there's no silver bullet and in situations where a combination of these tools could actually provide the most suited abstractions, the separate toolchains and the poor interoperability make it difficult for them to coexist.

 The `beet` project is meant to serve as a platform for building a cooperative tooling ecosystem by providing a flexible composition model and a unified, user-friendly development workflow.
-Higher-level projects should be able to leverage the toolchain and `beet` primitives in order to reduce their internal complexity and become more interoperable.
+Higher-level projects should be able to leverage the toolchain and `beet` primitives to reduce their internal complexity and become more interoperable.

 ### Library